Indexing Techniques for Graph Reachability Queries

 \textit{\textbf{Hooking up roots of spanning trees}}.
 The implication of the first problem is the following.
-If interval labeling is computed independently for each spanning tree, then the intervals cannot be used to compute reachability queries between two vertices that are in different spanning trees.
+If interval labeling is computed independently for each spanning tree, then the intervals cannot be used to compute reachability queries between two vertices from different spanning trees.
 To deal with this problem, a virtual root (VR) can be created, which is linked to the root of each spanning tree.
 This results in a unified spanning tree and the technique discussed above would then apply.
 Consider the DAG in Fig. \ref{fig:tree-cover-example}(a).
 A VR is created to link $A$ and $E$ that are the roots of spanning trees.

 \textit{\textbf{Indexing non-tree edges}}.
 The second problem implies that if a target vertex is only reachable from a source vertex via paths including non-tree edges, that reachability information is not handled in the interval labeling approach.
 Consider the example in Fig. \ref{fig:tree-cover-example}(a), vertex $Q$ is reachable from vertex $L$, but the interval $\mathcal{L}_L$ does not contain the postorder number $4$ of $Q$.
-This issue is addressed by first computing intervals according to a spanning tree and then inheriting vertex intervals.
-Specifically, vertices are examined in a reverse topological order (from bottom to top), and then for each edge $(u,v)$ in the DAG, $u$ inherits all the intervals of $v$.
+This issue is addressed by first computing intervals according to a spanning tree and then inheriting intervals.
+Specifically, vertices are examined in a reverse topological order (from bottom to top).
+For each edge $(u,v)$ in the DAG, $u$ inherits all the intervals of $v$.
 There might be cases where, after performing the interval inheritance for all the outgoing edges of $u$, some intervals (of $u$) are subsumed by the other intervals.
 In this case, the subsumed intervals can simply be deleted.
-Fig. \ref{fig:tree-cover-example}(b) shows the intervals of all the vertices after performing the interval inheritance and removing subsumed intervals according to the interval labeling on the spanning tree in Fig. \ref{fig:tree-cover-example}(a).
+Fig. \ref{fig:tree-cover-example}(b) shows the intervals of all the vertices after performing the interval inheritance and removing subsumed intervals in Fig. \ref{fig:tree-cover-example}(a).